python/devguide/triaging.rst

 specifies an incorrect term or library.

-Adding a prefix at the start of the title to indicate the module, such as IDLE, DOC, or ASYNCIO, is optional, but can be helpful to others.
+Adding a prefix at the start of the title to indicate the module, such as IDLE, doc, or asycio, for example, are optional, but can be helpful to others.

 Type
 ''''